dchege711/study_buddy/readme.md

 <sub><sup>[:arrow_up: Back to top](#tasks)</sup></sub>

+I need a tags convention.
+I chose white-space delimited tags.
+For instance, multiple card tags would be entered as follows: `string_processing algorithms dynamic_programming`.

 I currently have 100 cards and 63 unique tags.
 Ideally, I want to have as many cards as I want and the fewest tags possible while making sure that the tags are descriptive.
 I can't afford to have near tags such as `searching` and `search` at the same time.
 Who knows if 3 weeks from now I'll start tagging cards using `information_retrieval` instead of `search`.
 There are three levels at which I can approach this.
 Level 1 is the least sophisticated while Level 3 is the most sophisticated.
 I'll start by implementing Level 1.
 If Level 1 isn't satisfactory (based on how I use Study Buddy), I'll implement Level 2, and maybe even Level 3.

 #### Level 1 (Implemented)